Studio Art at Illinois

 Bachelor of Fine Arts Studio Art (BFASA)

-The Bachelor of Fine Art Studio Art (BFASA) differs from the BASA in that it accommodates students wishing to continue study in the studio arts, allowing for a “deep-dive” into upper-level research and making courses within a dynamic, innovative, broad-interest curriculum.
+The Bachelor of Fine Art Studio Art (BFASA) differs from the BASA in that it accommodates students wishing to continue with advanced study in the studio arts, allowing for a “deep-dive” into upper-level research and making courses within a dynamic, innovative, broad-interest curriculum.
 Graduates of this program will be prepared to pursue careers as independent studio artists who make original and unique works of creative art for exhibition in arts institutions such as galleries and museums.
 They will be prepared for advanced study in Studio Art MFA programs.
 They will also be prepared to pursue multi-disciplinary careers in a variety of industries which make use of artistic skills including visual literacy, creativity, and image- or object-making skills, including museum display studios, motion picture special effects studios, video gaming production companies, animation studios, private art studios (their own or other’s) and print shops.

 The BFASA offers students unprecedented flexibility in determining their own courses and topics of study while engaging in a diverse, innovative, research-oriented curriculum.
 In response to a rapidly changing world in which artists and designers are constantly presented with new tools, platforms, topics, strategies and venues for exhibition, publication, performance and other types of cultural work, the BFA in Studio Art prepares students for the workplaces of the future.
 This degree is designed to equip graduates with the skills necessary to not only create artwork, but to communicate, think critically and creatively, and gain experience in a broad range of topics that will prepare them as innovative artists and as global citizens.
 Students will navigate a dynamic curriculum that is responsive to current trends in art, culture and creativity.
 It encourages new, interdisciplinary initiatives and fosters collaboration and research at the undergraduate level within the context of a premier research university.